Sleep Like a Baby with These Bedtime Teas

 How to Make Ginger Tea?

-Prepare the tea by peeling and thinly slicing a ginger root (about two tablespoons sliced ginger root will do).
+Prepare the tea by peeling and thinly slicing a ginger root (about two tablespoons of sliced ginger root will do).
 Place the ginger in a pot with 2 cups of boiling water and boil it for 10 minutes.
 You can boil your tea for an extended period if you want a more pungent taste.
 You can flavour tea with honey or lemon juice or drink it plain.

 Ginger Tea Side Effects